-- The intercept of the aperture and adjacent whorl forms an acute angle (< 90), and the suture forms a deep indentation or channel: P. haustrum and P. insularum
+- The intercept of the aperture and adjacent whorl forms an acute angle (< 90), and the suture forms a deep indentation or channel: Pomacea haustrum and Pomacea maculata

-- The intercept of the aperture and adjacent whorl forms nearly a right angle (90) at the suture, which lacks a deep indentation: P. diffusa
+- The intercept of the aperture and adjacent whorl forms nearly a right angle (90) at the suture, which lacks a deep indentation: Pomacea diffusa

 - The intercept of aperture and adjacent whorl forms only a slight angle (> 90) at the suture: P. paludosa